We use some essential cookies to make this website work.

-Latest results show that the highest level of agreement was seen with the statement "action should be taken by authorities and woodland managers to protect trees from damaging pests and diseases", with 85% of UK respondents in 2017 agreeing (agree or strongly agree) (Figure 5.2).
-This compares with only 23% agreeing with the statements "there is very little that anyone can do to prevent the spread of damaging tree pests and diseases" and "I am aware that possible tree pests and diseases can be reported using the Tree Alert app or website".
+Latest results show that the highest level of agreement was seen with the statement “action should be taken by authorities and woodland managers to protect trees from damaging pests and diseases”, with 75% of UK respondents in 2015 agreeing (agree or strongly agree) (Figure 5.2).
+This compares with only 21% agreeing with the statement “there is very little that anyone can do to prevent the spread of damaging tree pests and diseases”.

 Figure 5.2 Public opinion on tree health